UK Independence Party: Tenconi's leadership (2024–present)

 The party regained a presence in local government when a Reform UK councillor defected to UKIP, in Kent, in September 2025.

 UKIP and Tenconi were involved in the 2025 British anti-immigration protests, organising some of the protests under their "Mass Deportations Tour", which has seen them march or rally in cities such as Glasgow, Nottingham, Liverpool, Newcastle, and London and be met with counter-protesters such as Stand Up To Racism.

 On 21 October, a rally planned by UKIP for 25 October in Whitechapel was banned from occurring within the London Borough of Tower Hamlets, an area with a large Muslim population, by the Metropolitan Police.
 The police said that this action was taken due to a "realistic prospect of serious disorder".
 UKIP's X account had asked attendees to "reclaim Whitechapel from the Islamists".
 UKIP accused the police of two-tier policing and of caving in to "sectarian violence" as they believed "far-left and Islamist protest groups" were planning disorder, and changed their plans to instead gather at the Brompton Oratory and march to Speakers' Corner.
 UKIP's march were also prohibited from protesting before 1pm or after 4.30pm.
-A counter-protest organised by Stand Up To Racism and other local groups remained planned for Whitechapel, and the police further banned SUTR from gathering in an area of central London, including near the UKIP protest.
-Four anti-racist counter-protester were arrested for breaching this.
+A counter-protest organised by Stand Up To Racism and other local groups remained planned for Whitechapel, and the police further banned Stand Up To Racism from gathering in an area of central London, including near the UKIP protest.
+Four anti-racist counter-protesters were arrested for breaching this.
 UKIP's march consisted of about 75 people carrying wooden crosses and England fans.